siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 * Can be used for cartesian or non-cartesian kinematics - ie. you can't safely assume that motors and axes and axes are motors.
 * Supports 6 coordinate systems + absolute (machine) coordinates, and support G92 offsets.

+## Units
+TinyG will operate configs in either inches or millimeters mode depending on the current Gcode UNITS setting: G20 for inches or G21 for mm.
+All config values will be input and displayed in the current units.
+Most of the examples below are in mm, but could just as easily be input in inches.

+Note: internally, everything is converted to mm mode, so if you do a bunch of settings in one units mode then change to the other the settings are still valid.
+Try it.
+Change back and forth by issuing in sequence: $x, G20, $x, G21, $x

 ## Displaying Settings
 Setting display and configuration is done by sending config commands to the USB port in text mode or the JSON equivalents if in JSON mode.
 Configs are described for text mode operation.
 See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation-(version-0.95-and-later)) for JSON equivalents.
 In general, config parameters are identical expect for request and response formats.
 Differences, where they exist, are noted.